 XLR cables also have the added benefit of a clip-based system that can secure your cables.
 This prevents accidental unplugging.

 TRS cables also offer a balanced audio option.
 They come in a ¼ and ⅛ inch jack format.
 You’ll likely be familiar with this connection type as well since it’s used heavily for headphone and microphone connections.
-All of the best DJ headphones connect via TRS.
-Having TRS available in tandem with RCA gives you both a balanced and unbalanced option for maximum flexibility.

 While the Yamaha HS5 monitors are great there are other options available depending on your studio needs.
-You can also check out our guide to the top studio monitors.

 - Build quality is not amazing.